 Don’t worry if you don’t have any equipment – there are lots of simple exercises you can do just by using items around your home or without anything at all.
 This Girl Can has put together a useful list of exercises to get started at home, from tabletop press-ups to living room wall sits – and they’re great for people of all fitness levels.

 If you’re using your time outdoors to exercise, why not take the forest with you?
 Or let it into your home while you stay active indoors?

 It could be a playlist of songs that remind you of being in our forests or a woodland soundscape to provide a peaceful backdrop to your activity.
-It can be something to get your heart pumping or something to provide a bit of calm – whatever works for you or suits the activity, whilst helping connect you to the forest.
+It can be something to get your heart pumping or something to provide a bit of calm – whatever works for you or suits the activity, whilst helping you connect to the forest.

 Check out our favourite nature-focused podcasts for inspiration.